 NBA great Dwyane Wade launches Translatable, an online community supporting transgender youth

-NBA Hall of Famer Dwyane Wade has launched Translatable, a nonprofit online community dedicated to supporting transgender youth
+NBA great Dwyane Wade has launched Translatable, a nonprofit online community dedicated to supporting transgender youth

-MIAMI BEACH, Fla. -- NBA Hall of Famer Dwyane Wade was back in South Florida on Thursday to do battle again.
+MIAMI BEACH, Fla. -- NBA great Dwyane Wade was back in South Florida on Thursday to do battle again.

 “We've done so many great things here so it wasn't easy to leave,” Wade told The Associated Press in an interview before the award ceremony.
 “But the community wasn't here for Zaya, so the community wasn't here for us.”